larapacks/setting/README.md

 ## Description

-Setting is an easy, encrypted, database key => value store for your laravel application.
+Setting is an easy, encrypted & cached, database key => value store for your laravel application.

 ## Installation